-This Simms brand of jerky is distributed by Aldi Inc., and based out of Batavia, Illinois.
+This Simms brand of biltong is distributed by Aldi Inc., and it is based out of Batavia, Illinois.
 Aldi is a very large company with grocery stores located in at least 18 countries around the world.
-This jerky is manufactured by the private label company Marfood USA, located in Taylor, Michigan, far as we know.
+This biltong is manufactured by the private label company Marfood USA, located in Taylor, Michigan, as far as we know.

 The beef used is not guaranteed to be free of growth hormones or additional antibiotics.
 Also, the beef is not guaranteed to have at least partial free range access to graze on grass.
 As a result, the highest ingredient rating that can be awarded is a Good (8/10) rating.